 - Can the Organized Crime Convention be applied to the case in question?
 How?

 - For the purpose of applicability of the Organized Crime Convention, does it make a difference whether a criminal organization is a secret society or a legally registered organization, where members are publicly recognizable?

 Regional perspective: Pacific Islands Region

-Case Study 4 (Internet bank fraud perpetrated by university student in Fiji)
+Case Study 4 (Internet Bank Fraud in Fiji)

 In 2013, Rajneel Vishal Chaudary was a 27-year-old student completing his Bachelor of Commerce at the University of South Pacific in Suva.
 Together with his high school friend Manjeet Singh, he used internet banking to transfer funds from various bank accounts to his own and to a girlfriend's account, without her consent nor the consent of the other lawful account holders involved.